winglang/wing/docs/04-reference/winglang-spec.md

 `boolean`), arrays (both heterogenous and homogenous) and objects (key-value maps where keys are strings and values can be any other JSON value)).

+`Json` objects are immutable and can be referenced across inflight context.

 JSON is the "wire protocol of the cloud" and as such Wing offers built-in support for it.
 However, since Wing is statically-typed (type must be known during compilation) and JSON is dynamically typed (type is only known at runtime), bridging is required between these two models.